Type theory: Proof assistants

 Many type theories are supported by LEGO and Isabelle.
 Isabelle also supports foundations besides type theories, such as ZFC.
 Mizar is an example of a proof system that only supports set theory.

 Programming languages

 Any static program analysis, such as the type checking algorithms in the semantic analysis phase of compiler, has a connection to type theory.
 A prime example is Agda, a programming language which uses UTT (Luo's Unified Theory of dependent Types) for its type system.

-The programming language ML was developed for manipulating type theories (see LCF) and its own type system was heavily influenced by them.
+The programming language ML was developed for manipulating type theories (see Logic for Computable Functions) and its own type system was heavily influenced by them.

 Linguistics

 Type theory is also widely used in formal theories of semantics of natural languages, especially Montague grammar and its descendants.
 In particular, categorial grammars and pregroup grammars extensively use type constructors to define the types (noun, verb, etc.) of words.

 The most common construction takes the basic types $e$ and $t$ for individuals and truth-values, respectively, and defines the set of types recursively as follows: